maidsafe/QA/droplet_deployer/README.md

 * `dropletSshPrivKeyPath` - full path to the private key used for SSH connection.
 If not specified, username/password authentication will be used.
   Example: "/home/povilas/.ssh/id_rsa"
+* `digitalOceanToken` - basically what it says on the tin: use the give token for digital ocean API authentication.
+If this value is not specified, it will be retrieved from `auth_repo`.
+  Example: "a2e053aea17b84085a794c77005aa0726a418bfc18b4e1550d36abc6d14cacab"

 ## TODO
   At present the droplet list from digitalocean fetches maximum of 500 droplets only.